justarecipe/justarecipe.github.io/_drafts/blw-banana-oatmeal-muffins-with-no-egg-or-flour.md

 3 cups oat (quick or rolled)

 Heat oven to 400 degrees and spray the mini muffin pan with a non-stick baking spray like PAM Baking Spray with Flour.

 Place the yogurt, bananas, maple syrup, baking powder, baking soda and cinnamon in a blender and blend together.
 Then add 1/2 cup of oats at a time to the blender.
 Stop the blend to stir/scrape down if necessary.

 Divide batter among the 24 mini muffin cups and bake for 20 minutes or until toothpick comes out clean.

-_This recipe is great for anyone trying baby-led weaning or dealing with egg allergies._
+_This recipe is great for anyone trying baby-led weaning or toddlers who have egg allergies._